mrmcduff/cordova-plugin-android-kiosk/readme.md

 # cordova-plugin-android-kiosk
 Cordova single purpose applicaion plugin for Android.
-The plugin make user can't excapt from you app because your app is device owner it cann't unpin. your app will start when boot complete or upgrade complete, It is available after Android 5.0 bacause it using the LockTask mode feature .
+This is a fork of https://github.com/shougao/cordova-plugin-android-kiosk, with the only notable change being that the app can no longer act as the home screen.

 ## install
 ```
-cordova plugin add cordova-plugin-android-kiosk
+cordova plugin add cordova-plugin-android-kiosk-nohome
 ```

 ## usage